-Chlorophyll is a green pigment, present in all green plants and in cyanobacteria, responsible for the absorption of light to provide energy for photosynthesis.
-Its name is derived from the Greek words χλωρός, chloros and φύλλον, phyllon.
+Chlorophyll is a green pigment in all green plants and cyanobacteria, responsible for light absorption to provide energy for photosynthesis.
+Its name is derived from the Greek words χλωρός, chloros, and φύλλον, phyllon.
 Chlorophyll is essential in photosynthesis, allowing plants to absorb energy from light.

-Green foods contain large amounts of the essential antioxidants, minerals, and vitamins that your body needs for optimal health.
-Chlorophyll supports your entire body by helping flush out toxins that cause disease, promotes healing, supports your cardiovascular system, and can even help you lose weight!
+Green foods contain many essential antioxidants, minerals, and vitamins that your body needs for optimal health.
+In addition, chlorophyll supports your entire body by helping flush out toxins that cause disease, promotes healing, supports your cardiovascular system, and can even help you lose weight!

 Chlorophyll – (40 mg) 10x more than wheatgrass

 A blue pigment-protein complex from the light-harvesting phycobiliprotein family Raw Living Spirulina contains over 10% pure phycocyanin.
 It is an accessory pigment to chlorophyll.
 It has been reported that phycocyanin has an anti-oxidative function, anti-inflammatory activity, anti-cancer function, immune enhancement function, and liver and kidney protection pharmacological effects.
 Phycocyanin has become a new hot spot in the field of drug research.
 So far, more and more studies have shown that phycocyanin has an anti-cancer effect, which can block the proliferation of cancer cells and kill cancer cells.
 Phycocyanin exerts anti-cancer activity by blocking the cell cycle, inducing tumor cell apoptosis and autophagy; phycocyanin can serve as a promising anti-cancer agent.